brohudev/spaced-out/README.md

 I wanted to learn the languages and also wanted to brag about having my own satellite constellation *simulation*........ so here I am 🙈

+> [!WARNING]
-> !
-This project is still being developed so it most likely wont run if you try to... yet.
+> This project is still being developed so it most likely wont run if you try to... yet.

 ---